-To encourage the in-service teachers to integrate technology, the following support and preparation phases were employed: watching and analysing video clips of past-years pre-service teachers performances during integrating technology in their mathematics teaching, preparing ICT-based mathematics lessons together with the pre-service teachers, watching the present pre-service teachers teach ICT-based mathematics lessons, teach together with the pre-service teachers ICT-based mathematics lessons, teach with the support of pre-service teachers ICT-based mathematics lessons, and finally teach by themselves ICT-based mathematics lessons on their own.
+To encourage the in-service teachers to integrate technology, the following support and preparation phases were employed: watching and analysing video clips of past-years pre-service teachers performances during integrating technology in their mathematics teaching, preparing ICT-based mathematics lessons together with the pre-service teachers, watching the present pre-service teachers teach ICT-based mathematics lessons, teach together with the pre-service teachers ICT-based mathematics lessons, teach with the support of pre-service teachers ICT-based mathematics lessons on their own.
 After each of these phases, the supervisors met the specific teacher and had a talk with her regarding her experience of that phase.
 Sometimes, this meeting included also the pre-service teacher/s who were present at that phase, as for example when the pre-service teacher taught the lesson and the teacher watched this teaching.